Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 I've talked about the differences between an Americano and a long black.
 Both espresso-based coffees are great to enjoy in the morning, but which do you prefer?

-This article has given you all of the details on these two drinks, making your decision easy!
-If either one sounds like something you’d love to drink first thing each day, leave a comment below with which coffee you’re leaning toward.
+If either one sounds like something you'd love to drink first thing each day, leave a comment below with which coffee you're leaning toward.

-Are you a fan of espresso-based coffees?
-Let me know by leaving a comment down below.
-If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!
+If you have any other questions about coffee, you can also contact me directly by clicking the “Contact Me” button at the top.

 Coffee recipes to try